twistezo/netflix-subtitles-styler/article.md

 </html>
 ```

-Styling this popup menu is not the goal of this article so I suggest to visit https://github.com/twistezo/netflix-subtitles-styler and check or copy whole `popup.css` file.
+Styling this popup menu is not the goal of this article so I suggest to visit https://github.com/twistezo/netflix-subtitles-styler and copy whole `popup.css` file to your project.

 UI logic - `popup.js`: